 Conflicts with bats usually involve either a bat accidentally entering living areas or bats roosting in buildings or homes.
 Bats typically roost in higher places, thus the term “bats in the belfry,” making the attic the most common place to find them.
 If you should accidentally encounter a bat, remain calm and remove children and pets from the area.
-Bats are not normally aggressive, and will try to avoid contact with humans and pets if they are able to do so.
+Bats are not normally aggressive, and will try to avoid contact with humans and pets.

 If you have found a single bat inside a house/structure and…

-Contact is questionable: i.e. someone was sleeping/children or mentally challenged persons were present: National Centers for Disease Control recommend that if a bat is discovered in a room with a sleeping person, it should be captured by local/state authorities and submitted for rabies testing because a bite can be so insignificant it can be overlooked.
+Contact is questionable: i.e., someone was sleeping/children or mentally challenged persons were present.
+The Centers for Disease Control recommends that if a bat is discovered in a room with a sleeping person, it should be captured by local or state authorities and submitted for rabies testing because a bite can be so insignificant it can be overlooked.
 Follow contact instructions above.

 Bats often enter rooms through an open window or door, but they can also enter through places like chimneys, openings in interior walls that lead to attics or basements, or openings in outer walls of the house.
 If you find one bat inside your home, check and make sure there is not a bat colony living somewhere else in the house (usually the attic).
 Bats do not make or enlarge holes, but rather use pre-existing openings to enter buildings.
 They can enter a hole as small as 1/2 inch wide!
 Thoroughly inspect the exterior of the building for any openings, a hole that is used by bats is often discolored from body-oil residue.
 You can also find out where bats are roosting by watching for them at sunset when they emerge to feed.